Orientation, Events & Campus Tours

 For accommodations for a documented disability, call the Disability Services office at (432) 837-8178.
 The office can provide information on available services.
 Office hours are 8 a.m.-5 p.m. weekdays.

-- From Interstate 10: take Exit 248 (about 10 miles west of Fort Stockton) to U.S. 67; turn right onto U.S. 90 where the highways merge
+- Heading west on Interstate 10: take Exit 248 (about 10 miles west of Fort Stockton) to U.S. 67.
+Take U.S. 67 for about 47 miles; turn right onto U.S. 90 where the highways merge.
+The University will be on the right.

 Overnight Stays: Students